 9. Personalize Yourself

 Email personalization isn’t just about the client.
 It’s about adding a human factor to this type of interaction with the prospect.
 It’s also about personalizing your brand.
 Hubspot’s experiment has proven that emails sent from a real person with a real photo and contact information receive more actions from the prospects than emails sent from a faceless business email account.
+Additionally, rather than leaving it blank, you can always choose an avatar, illustration that closely resembles your feature, or even a vector image if you don't feel comfortable sharing a real photo.

 Personalizing yourself should become obligatory for successful email marketing.
 Here are how emails from CIENCE SDRs look like: